Zendesk Voice: A complete overview for 2026

 Zendesk Voice pricing explained

-To really wrap your head around the cost of Zendesk Voice, you have to look at both the software plans and the usage fees.
-Here's a quick breakdown.
+To understand the value of Zendesk Voice, it's helpful to look at how the software tiers and usage fees work together.
+Here's a breakdown of the current options.

 | Plan | Annual Price/Agent | Monthly Price/Agent | Key Voice-Related Features Included |